-Chinese Writing Rock is named for its interesting shapes of Feldspar crystals in a black Basalt.
+Chinese Writing Rock is named for its interesting shapes of Feldspar crystals in a black Basalt, similiar to the complicated symbols in Chinese writings.

 This lapidary material is called a Porphyry, which is a term used for the textural consistency in igneous rock.
 This name is given to any igneous rocks with large grained crystals (such as feldspar or quartz) dispersed in a fine-grained silicate-rich matrix.